Skip to contents

 #> - weighted goodness of fit: 0.9998947

 Since our model object contains all the characteristics and parameters of the fitted regression model.
-The model can be used to predict the dilutions of the samples based on the MFI values.
-The output above shows the most important parameters of the fitted model.
+The model can be used to predict the RAU values of the samples based on the MFI values.
+The output above shows the most critical parameters of the fitted model.

 The predicted values may be used to plot the standard curve, which can be compared to the sample values.